operatorai/modelstore/CONTRIBUTING.md

 💬  Come and find us in the [MLOps Community Slack](https://go.mlops.community/slack)'s `#oss-modelstore` channel.

-# Level 1: contribute your experience
+# 1️⃣ Contribute your experience

 If you've ever used `modelstore`, we've love for you to blog about your experience and link to your blog post in the repo's [README.md](https://github.com/operatorai/modelstore/blob/main/README.md) in the "Read more about modelstore" section.

 You can also contribute to the [modelstore documentation](https://github.com/operatorai/modelstore-docs), which is in a separate Github repo.

-# Level 100: contribute to the code base
+# 2️⃣ Contribute to the code base

 To contribute to `modelstore`'s code base, we recommend taking the following journey: